-But Tom has problems of his own, and his newfound attraction to Lana will not only hamper his efforts to care for his paraplegic wife Helen – it will also be the tipping point that will see him question his own sanity: for The Grove is like a dark amplifier, taking an individuals most potent desires and deforming them.
-For Hailey it’s a fascination with the adjacent Needle, a towering and vacant monolith that might just be crux of their mutual foreboding - something that could spell either salvation or doom.
+But Tom has problems of his own, and his newfound attraction to Lana will not only hamper his efforts to care for his paraplegic wife Helen; it will also be the tipping point that will see him question his own sanity.
+For The Grove is like a dark amplifier, taking an individuals most potent desires and deforming them.
+For Hailey, it’s a fascination with the adjacent Needle, a towering and vacant monolith that might just be crux of their mutual foreboding.
+Something that could spell either salvation or doom.
 And for Monty Bright and his lackey’s, it’s like a doorway into a darker realm … one that just needs a little push to open all the way.

-One thing that needs to be stated right off the bat is the beautiful way in which Gary handles his prose.
+One thing that needs to be stated right off the bat: the beautiful way in which Gary handles prose.
 Regardless of how appealing a reader finds the plot, the syntax in The Concrete Grove is like sublime poetry or dark, elegant music – lines of verse that just screamed to be read out loud because mute they go to waste.
 At times the dialogue is so sparse as to be non-existent, but I’ve always favored this type of style as a whole.
-It’s gothic, it’s industrial, and throughout the many scenes and images neon lights stutter and flicker with the grand maul reckoning of fly-races on an ancient black and white screen.
+It’s gothic, it’s industrial, and throughout the many scenes neon lights stutter and flicker with the grand maul reckoning of fly-races on an ancient black and white screen.

 With many reviews now floating around appraising this desolate excursion, I’ve found it somewhat hard here to accurately describe what makes this novel stand out.
 If you need optimism in your horror, latch onto something else.
 But if you’re looking for that species of the genre between antipathy and desire, where the borders between worlds can be narrow, then The Concrete Grove is place you’ll want to visit again and again.